Wealth and resources

 .

-During his life, Larry was a noted author and Christian financial expert.
+During his life, Larry worked as a Christian financial expert and author.
 He set a modest standard of living and gave away the rest.
-For example, one year before he passed away, his book sales were so strong that he was able to give away $800,000 – an amount that other people, regardless of their net worth, might have chosen to pocket for personal use or save for future security.
+For example, one year before he passed away, his book sales were so strong that he was able to give away $800,000 – an amount that other people, regardless of their net worth, might have been tempted to save for personal use or invest for future security.
 “Larry knew what it meant to stop at the finish line each year,” recalls Terry Parker, a close personal friend of Larry’s and fellow NCF co-founder.
 “And he never lacked for anything.”

 .